Can you tell us more about the Lodgings where we will be staying?

 Can you tell us more about Food & Drink on the tours?

-Having traveled in Baja for over 30 years I probably take some of the food concerns for granted, but it does pay to be prudent.
-For our drive down we will have lunch that I bring from the US – usually sandwiches, salads, snacks, drinks.
+Having traveled in Baja for over 40 years I probably take some of the food concerns for granted, but it does pay to be prudent.
+For driving there will be lots of waters, small snacks, drinks/beers.
+Clients are welcome to bring small quantities of their favorite snacks/drinks – we’ll find room!
+Our lunch on the first day will be at Rosita’s in San Felipe.
+Great, very popular Mexican restaurant with great owners who constantly help their community.
 While in Guerrero Negro we eat at restaurants that I have eaten at for years – they have some traditional Mexican food selections, but the real treat is the seafood that they serve.
 Shrimp, scallops, octopus, fresh fish and clams.
 These are prepared in several different ways.
-Breakfast is usually eggs, fruit, toast or tortillas and of course beans.
+Breakfast is usually eggs, breakfast meats, fruit, toast or tortillas and of course beansJ.
 We will have plenty of bottled water since you should not drink tap water ever.
 There are juices, sodas and of course beer and other adult beverages.
 Lunches are usually at the restaurants or a taco stand if the group agrees – some of the best food you can get in Baja in my opinion.
 If you have any special diet needs PLEASE let us know as soon as possible and we will try to accommodate – our options are limited though in most of Baja.

 Can you give us some tips on Clothing and What to Pack?

-At Rancho Meling we will be at 2,200 feet altitude and up to 9,000 feet for a bit while we visit the top of the mountain.
+In the Sierra de San Pedro Martir we will be up to 9,000 feet for a bit while we visit the top of the mountain.
 You will need a heavier jacket for this portion – but again if you think in layers you should be able to manage with your whale gear.
+And yes – we do get SNOW at the top!

 Can you give us some tips on what kind of photo equipment and other gear to bring?

-I promise LOTS of photo ops on this trip – both whales, friends, antelopre, the town, other wildlife, etc… If you have the normal digital camera you should be fine, but bring something to clean the lens and view finder with.
+I promise LOTS of photo ops on this trip – both whales, friends, birds, the town, other wildlife, etc… If you have the normal digital camera you should be fine, but bring something to clean the lens and view finder with.
 If you are using a high end digital/film camera, I would recommend you put at least a protective filter if not a UV or sunlight filter – something to protect the lens.
 Video cameras are great and you’ll have a better chance of getting that pic of a whale broaching than with a still – timing is everything!
-They do sell some film in Guerrero Negro but obviously the selection is limited.
-For my tours I usually collect everybody’s memory sticks/cards at the Rancho so I can copy them to my computer and burn everybody a memory stick.
-That way we all get to see ourselves in the pictures too.
+Myself, and many others, use our Iphones as cameras.
+A good case or even a waterproof case is not a bad idea.
+And with AirDrop we can share photos – that way we all get to see ourselves in the pictures too.

 What kind of documents do we need to bring with us?